buildLittleWorlds/levit/src/content/blog/genius-definition.md

 # The Genius: Society's Creative Reinterpreter

-Imagine a bustling tech conference.
-Amidst the sea of suits and startup t-shirts, one presenter stands out.
+Imagine a cutting-edge tech conference.
+In the middle of the sea of suits and startup t-shirts, one presenter stands out.
 Dr. Ava Chen takes the stage, and the room falls silent.
 She's not here to pitch a new app or gadget.
 Instead, she begins to weave a narrative that bridges quantum computing, urban planning, and ancient philosophy.

 At first, the audience is puzzled.
 But as Ava continues, you can almost see the lightbulbs flickering on above heads.
 She's not just presenting new technology; she's reframing how we think about cities, computation, and human interaction.
 By the end, the room is buzzing with excitement.
 Attendees are furiously scribbling notes, not just about what Ava said, but about the new possibilities her ideas have sparked in their own fields.